The Transfiguration manages to put a new spin on both the coming-of-age and vampire genre. A slow burner that packs a solid punch!

 The broken spirits of The Transfiguration

 It’s a refreshing twist that Milo lives with his older brother, Lewis, and we get to experience their relationship.
-It’s quite a bit strained and not many words are spoken, but the care and love is clearly there.
+It’s quite a bit strained and not many words are spoken, but the care and love are clearly there.
 Through some very simple dialogue, we know that Lewis is a veteran and has seen quite a few things when on tour.

 Of course, we also know that Milo himself is doing things much worse than Lewis can imagine.
 In fact, the movie opens with Milo doing his vampire thing and while he never wants anyone to suffer, he has no problem taking their life.